-Roe deer are quite shy.
-We think there are 20+ on the course
+Roe Deer.
+We think there are less than a dozen live on the course

 Mostly heathland as you can see from this view of the seventh green